opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 processed media.
 At least not without an extra amount of work involving modifications to the database.
 That is why you should think about this setting carefully.

-Second, adjust the binding address in your `org.ops4j.pax.web.cfg` configuration file.
-The binding address can be set to `0.0.0.0` for general network access.
-The property to modify is:

-    org.ops4j.pax.web.listening.addresses=127.0.0.1

-It may be necessary to adjust the jetty http connector idleTimeout value for processing large files in some configurations.
-To do so, uncomment this line in `org.ops4j.pax.web.cfg`:

-    org.ops4j.pax.web.config.file=${karaf.etc}/jetty-opencast.xml

-and modify the host and if necessary port values in `jetty-opencast.xml` to match the ops4j configuration:

-    <Set name="host">127.0.0.1</Set>

-If you are deploying to the cloud then your servers may not have useful hostnames.
-The node name is a descriptive title for this Opencast instance, eg Admin, worker-01, etc. and can be used as an alternative in the Admin UI.

-    org.opencastproject.server.nodename=AllInOne

 Step 2: Setting the Login Details
 ---------------------------------